bondy-io/bondy/doc/guides/router/alarms.md

 already looking, never the audit record — every transition is also logged, and Prometheus holds the durable series.

+`bondy.alarm.history` walks those rings NODE AT A TIME, taking the serving node's first and reaching its peers only when that node does not fill the page.
+The common case therefore contacts no peer at all.
+Each transition carries a `seq`, strictly increasing within its own ring, which is what the page resumes from — `at` is a millisecond timestamp and is neither unique nor monotonic.
+A caller that asked for progressive results gets the whole walk streamed instead, one result per page.

+The walk names what it missed.
+Every page carries `not_reached`, the members it ASKED for history and did not hear from, and the set accumulates across the pages of one walk, so the last page states the whole truth about it.
+That is the same distinction `list` draws with `silent`: a node that could not be asked is not a node that answered "nothing".
+A node the walk has not yet reached appears in neither the page nor the set — it is asked on a later page.

+A page is bounded in TIME as well as in size.
+The whole page shares one budget and the caller's `CALL.Options._deadline` caps it, so a walk over several unreachable peers costs one budget rather than one each.
+A page that runs out stops early and its cursor resumes at the nodes it did not get to; the first node of a page is always contacted, so a page can be cut short but never emptied.
+A stream that runs out of deadline settles with `wamp.error.timeout` rather than a final result — a truncated stream reporting `has_more` false would claim to be complete.

 ## Correlation

 An alarm raised on a request path carries `onset_trace_id`, the W3C trace id of